aws-dev-staging/test-guidance/README.md

 The security test stage output is analyzed as part of the CodePipeline orchestration.
 If the security scans return severity findings greater than or equal to medium, then [CodeBuild stop build](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/codebuild/client/stop_build.html) is used to stop the build process, and an Amazon Simple Notification (SNS) topic is used to email the negative results to the requesting data scientist.

-If the security scans return lower than medium severities, CodeBuild updates the private CodeArtifact (or GitHub) package repository with a new version of the InfoSec approved external package and the SNS topic is used to email the positive results to the requesting data scientist.
+If the security scans return lower than medium severities, CodeBuild updates the private internal CodeArtifact (or GitHub) package repository with a new version of the InfoSec approved external package and the SNS topic is used to email the positive results to the requesting data scientist.

 <p align="center">
   <img src="assets/images/codepipeline-overview.svg">